ahuacate/jellyfin/README.md

 And click `Save`.

-## 3.0 Add media library to Jellyfin
+## 3.0 Add media to the Jellyfin Library
 Jellyfin should have access to your NAS folder shares via your Proxmox hosts NFS mounts.
 You will add the following media libraries to Jellyfin:
 *  Movies
 *  TV Shows